tedsluis/dump1090-kubernetes/README.md

 # dump1090-kubernetes
 Demo: Run dump1090-mutability on a Kubernetes cluster.

+* Create a single pod with a dump1090 instance.
+* Create a replication controller with multiple dump1090 instances.
 * Create a deployment of multiple dump1090 instances.
 * Create a load balancer service for multiple dump1090 instances with an external IP address.
 * Scale up and scale down dump1090 instances.